amitmse/in_SAS_/en/README.md

 			- contrast and condition words although, if
 			- relative pronouns who, which, that, where, when (ADJ clauses)
 			- question words how, where, when, what (NOUN clauses)

 		- Connectors:
 			- Moreover,
 			- On the other hand,
 			- In contrast to this,
 			- In addition to this,
 			- However, etc.

+		- Using synonyms
+			- Difficult = hard = challenging
+			- Choose = select = pick up
+			- Suitable course = appropriate course = available course

+		- Changing word forms:
+			- Difficult to choose = difficult choice  = hard choice
+			- Be responsible = hold/take responsibility for

+		- Using “It is”
+			- It is said that XYZ is one of the best

 ------------------------------------------------------------------------------------------------------------------
 ## Article